Amazing flourless almond flour chocolate chip cookies! With crispier edges and pillowy soft middles, they're as tasty as the classic and gluten-free!

 Yes!
 Thanks to my handy dandy recipe tester, Dylan, for making successful vegan version!
 Simply use a flax egg and butter substitute.

-Of note, made this recipe with 2 tbsp coconut oil and 4 tbsp butter and they were also amazing.
-These Coconut Oil Pomegranate Chocolate Chip Cookies are delish if you’re looking for fool-proof vegan coconut oil cookies.
+These Coconut Oil Pomegranate Chocolate Chip Cookies are delish if you're looking for fool-proof vegan coconut oil cookies.

 Which sweetener should I use?